 Answer the Duo prompt on your Duo device

 Upon signing in for the first time in a new browser, you may be prompted to install a Java Applet.
 If so, please allow this installation.

 You should now see the main navigation page of the web portal.
 In the sections of this article below, you will find descriptions of the features and resources available upon logging into the web portal.

 The Files section of the UM-Flint VPN currently has no usable features.

 Connecting your Computer onto the VPN Network using Pulse Secure

-From within https://vpn.umflint.edu.
-Select the platform install file that relates to the platform that you are using (either Windows, Mac, or Linux).
+After signing in to https://vpn.umflint.edu, select the operating system install file that relates to the operating system that you are using (either Windows, Mac, or Linux).